mpickering/blog/ide/posts/2020-07-17-hls-update.md

 example = ["This","is","an","example","of"]
 ```

 Executing these haddock code-examples by hand is a bit tedious.
-It is way easier to just execute a codelens and see the result.
+It is way easier to just execute a _code lens_ and see the result.
 With the "Eval" plugin, it is as easy as a single click to produce the relevant output:

 [![Evaluate Haddock code comment](https://i.imgur.com/raaTFKr.gif)